-- For the TOE two pre-configured versions ('01' and '02') of the file system apply.
-A detailed description of the sub-phases and the system pre-configurations, including the assigned maximal available memory sizes can be found in the Administrator Guidance [TCOSADM]. - The product is finished after initialization, after testing the OS and creation of the dedicated file system with security attributes and readymade for the import of User Data.
+- This life cycle phase 2 corresponds to Phase 3 and Phase 4 of [ICPP] and may include for flexibility reasons Phase 5 and some production processes from Phase 6 as well.
+Depending on the requirements of the following Personalization life cycle phase 3 some restrictions for the file system may also be fixed already in this phase.
+Despite of that they all could be made also during Personalization, i.e. they are not changing the TOE itself, such an approach of delivering the TOE with different configurations is useful for issuing states or organizations.
+The mentioned restrictions never change the structure of the file system, but affect only the pre-allocation of maximal available memory and the a priori appearance of elementary files (EFs) for data groups to be allocated and filled up during Personalization.
+Note that any other file parameter including the access rules cannot be changed. - For the TOE two pre-configured major configurations apply.
+A detailed description of the sub-phases and the system configurations, including the assigned maximal available memory sizes can be found in the Administrator Guidance [TCOSCONF]. - The product is finished after initialization, after testing the OS and creation of the dedicated file system with security attributes and readymade for the import of User Data.
 This corresponds to the end of the life cycle phase 2 of the Protection Profile [EACPassPP].
 The TOE may also be pre-configured during manufacturing which leads to different configurations for delivering.
-A more detailed description of the production processes in Phases 5 and 6 of PP0035 [PP0035] is given in the Administrator Guidance document [TCOSADM].
-Note that the physical interface (i.e. the antenna) is out of the scope of the PP0035.
+A more detailed description of the production processes in Phases 5 and 6 of PP0084 [ICPP] is given in the Administrator Guidance document [TCOSADM].
+Note that the physical interface (i.e. the antenna) is out of the scope of the PP0084.
 Therefore it is not considered in the life cycle phases mapping.